 The bookstore was fun, but not much of a challenge so I went back to school for a PhD in anthropology.
 I studied local food, community, neo-liberal economic policy and sustainability for seven years, just for myself.
 And in the process I rediscovered my love and passion for writing and what it can mean for small businesses, not only big global corporations.

 What else defines me?
 I’ve lived overseas several times and much to my chagrin forgotten the lion’s share of four different foreign languages.
 I’ve traveled all by myself because none of my friends could join me at the time and while sometimes it was lonely it was also amazing.
 I love to create with my hands as well as my mind and have become, much to my complete surprise, a ceramics artist actually selling my work (what!).
-I live on a small island in British Columbia that is beautiful, cozy, and infuriating all at the same time.
+I live on an island in British Columbia that is beautiful, way slower than my past lives, soul-feeding, and infuriating all at the same time.

 You could say I’ve reinvented myself numerous times, and I’m sure I’ll reassess where I’m at many times more in the future.
 This much I know for sure – a life stuck in a rut is not really worth living.